bruno-415/music-video/README.md

 Program requirements:
 ---------------------
 Your program must use three classes to model the particles.
 A "Normal" particle class, an "Oddball" particle class and a "Jumbo" particle class.
 All the particles must be stored in a single array using an interface.
-The Jumbo particle must use inheritance.
+The Jumbo particle class must use inheritance.

 Steps to completing this assignment
 -----------------------------------